Curriculum Maps By Year

 You can find out more by reading through our curriculum maps by year.
 For any further information contact Dr Caroline Pryer; firstname.lastname@example.org

-Y7 access The Duck Challenge which is a Business Enterprise activity.
-Half of the year group of 150 children access this on one morning, and the second half on a second morning.
-This ensures all children, in groups of 6 or 7, are supported in their understanding of the roles within a successful business team.
+KS3 access The Duck Challenge which is a Business Enterprise activity.
+All children, in groups of 6 or 7, are supported in their understanding of the roles within a successful business team.

-While 65 out of 300 pupils go on the annual Ski Trip, the remaining 235 children enjoy a bespoke STEAM week which is an exceptional week of enrichment activities and collapsed curriculum.
+While pupils go on the annual Ski Trip, the remaining children enjoy a bespoke STEAM week which is an exceptional week of enrichment activities and collapsed curriculum.
 STEAM week includes Digital School House activities, coding, University trips and workshops, technology and industry activities, team building, and in-house activities built around the world of work.

-Through plenary sessions, pupil review and staff reflection PCMS measures the success.
+Through plenary sessions, pupil review and staff reflection we measure the success of these adventures.
 We have many guests and former pupils visiting throughout the year whose presence in assemblies, festivals and curriculum lessons have a positive impact on the careers programme enabling children to understand the variety of employment, business, philanthropy and entrepreneurship.
-Children take part in innovative fundraising i.e. baking cakes, telling jokes or extra sports raising money for their favourite charities.
-This also impacts on upper KS2.
-Throughout their time at PCMS pupils understand the huge variety of roles in the wider business world.
+All children take part in innovative fundraising i.e. baking cakes, telling jokes or extra sports raising money for their favourite charities.
+This also impacts on the younger ones.
+Throughout their time at our school pupils understand the huge variety of roles in the wider business world.